winnieau/CV/README.md

 ===

-Junior Full-Stack Developer with an eye for design and a diverse background ranging from creative writing and street performance to personal fitness instruction and junior olympic training.
+Junior full-stack developer with an eye for design and a diverse background ranging from creative writing and street performance to personal fitness instruction and junior olympic training.

 I am seeking a work environment that allows me to be myself and values me for my ability to make unique contributions.
 The ideal work-place would provide ongoing opportunities for learning while taking an interest in the mental health of its employees.
 As long as I am stimulated, valued and interested in my work, I will go in every day giving 110%.